marqo-ai/marqo/CONTRIBUTING.md

-Thank you for your interest in making neural search more accessible!
+Thank you for your interest in making tensor search more accessible!

 ---